symmetriccurve/Interview-questions/Reactjs Question.md

 ---

 ### How do you style react components ?

-https://www.menubar.io/5-ways-to-style-react-components
+React components are styled in the same way a regular html is styled but instead of using class keyword which is reserved keyword in javascript, a __className__(notice the camel case) is used https://www.menubar.io/5-ways-to-style-react-components

 ---

-### What do you bundle react code ?
+### What do you bundle react application ?
-Using bundle builders like webpack and parcel
+Using bundle builders like [webpack](https://codebrahma.com/deploy-react-application-depth-overview-various-options-deploy/) and [parcel](https://medium.freecodecamp.org/how-to-use-parcel-to-bundle-your-react-js-application-d023979e9fe4?gi=31620cf1dfb9)

+---

 ### what is  immutable means in store ?